trigram-mrp/fractureiser/docs/tech.md

 When the second C&C server was stood up, a deobfuscated version of stage 3 was accidentally served for around 40 minutes.

+The main payload server ~~is~~ *was* (got taken down) hosted on Serverion, a company based in the Netherlands.

+The new C&C has been taken down as well. _2023-06-07 18:51 UTC_

+Other than an HTTP server on port 80/443 and an SSH server on port 22, the following ports were open on `85.217.144.130` and `107.189.3.101`:

+* 1337
+* 1338 (a port referenced in Stage 1's file for creating new Debugger connection)
+* 8081 (this is a WebSocket server - no apparent function right now, not referenced in any malicious code)
+* 8082 (nobody's gotten anything out of this one,  not referenced in any malicious code)
+* 8083 (contacted by Stage 1)

+Curiously, fractureiser's bukkit page says "Last active Sat, Jan, 1 2000 00:00:00" https://dev.bukkit.org/members/fractureiser/projects/

 ## Samples